-Key points to consider in MDR-TB diagnosis in children are:
+in the diagnosis of MDR-TB in children are:

-• The diagnosis of MDR-TB in children is mostly made on clinical and radiological grounds with consideration of risk factors for MDR-TB (e.g. recent MDR-TB exposure)
+- The diagnosis of MDR-TB in children is mostly made on clinical and radiological grounds with consideration of risk factors for MDR-TB (e.g. recent MDR-TB exposure) - Bacteriological confirmation should be attempted, but is often not possible due to paucibacillary disease or extrapulmonary (EP) disease

-- Bacteriological confirmation should be attempted, but is often not possible due to paucibacillary disease or extrapulmonary (EP) disease - Bacteriological results are frequently negative even if the child has TB (sputum smear results in <15%, Xpert MTB/RIF or culture in ~40%) - The collection quality respiratory samples can be difficult in young children, but children >5 years old can usually provide sputum.
-In younger children gastric aspiration/lavage or induced sputum can be done - Other tests to diagnose EP-TB should be performed as needed
+- Bacteriological results are frequently negative even if the child has TB (sputum smear positive results in <15%, XPert MTB/RIF, Xpert Ultra, or culture) - The collection quality respiratory samples can be difficult in young children, but children >5 years old can usually provide sputum.
+In younger children, stool collecton, gastric aspiration/lavage, nasopharyngeal aspirate or induced sputum can be done. - Other tests to diagnose EP-TB should be performed as needed